juhaku/utoipa/README.md

 **This project is currently in active development and not ready for PRODUCTION use!**

 The basic features are nearly implemented and the it can handle the OpenApi generation in most typical situations.
-It is yet to be released to crates later on when the api and the functionalities gets mature enough.
-Before initial release there are going to be still couple of beta releases and one or few rc releases.
+There are already prereleases available in crates.io and is still pending the first stable release.
+Before the first stable release there are going to be still couple of beta releases and one or few rc releases.

 See https://github.com/juhaku/utoipa/projects for more details about the progress of the project implementation.